fogus/spiel/echtzeitspiel/podstavec/README.markdown

  * Player wins pedestal and any additional balls
  * Highest bid goes into the next auction
  * Lowest bids go back to players

- * Repeat taking turns until all pedestals are won, or one player holds 13
+The steps above are repeated until all pedestals are won, or one player holds 13.
 Once the game ends, the current displays are tallied and the player with the most valuable set wins the game.

 Pedestalization
 ---------------